Frequently asked questions

 OSMI is engaging very early (pre-planning permit) with the local community to ensure the project is well supported and designed appropriately and that the benefit sharing is tailored for the local context.
 A local community engagement officer will be hired early to enable community participation to help shape the options.
 OSMI is currently interested in a community fund, neighbouhood benefits and community investment into the wind farm, but wants to ensure it is a match for the local area.

 How much investment will there be in the local area?

-During the construction and operations phases of the project, the initial proposal of 53 turbines was expected to:
+During the construction and operations phases of the project, the revised proposal of 33 turbines is expected to:

-- contribute up to $530,000 per annum in rates-in-lieu payments to local councils, significantly contributing to essential services in the local community; and
+- contribute up to approximately $410,000 per annum in rates-in-lieu payments to local councils, significantly contributing to essential services in the local community; and

 What is community co-investment?